 St. James Academy Athletic Field – A Collaborative Victory

-We get a kick out of perfecting soccer fields, multipurpose fields or any other facility that gives local athletes a chance to do what they love.
-The project at St. James Academy in Lenexa, Kansas was especially meaningful because the school is on the rise and a new multipurpose field is the perfect way to enhance the experience for students and families.
+We get a kick out of perfecting soccer fields, multipurpose fields, or any other facility that gives local athletes a chance to do what they love.
+The project at St. James Academy in Lenexa, Kansas was especially meaningful because the school is on the rise and a new multipurpose field is a perfect way to enhance the experience for students and families.

 Partners Reunite for a Special Project.

 Built in 2005, St. James Academy is a Catholic High School that’s growing incredibly fast along with a reputation for academic and athletic performance.
 It’s part of the Roman Catholic Archdiocese of Kansas City in Kansas and enjoys strong philanthropic support from local families including the Straubs of Straub Construction.

 “St. James makes a difference.
 I’ve witnessed it myself,” says Ernie Straub III.
 “I’ve seen kids really turn their lives around because of St. James.
 It’s just heartwarming to know there’s a place where they can connect with people who truly care about them.”

 Straub’s own children have attended St. James and he’s a longtime supporter.
 When plans were unveiled to build a new multipurpose athletic field, it’s no surprise that Straub Construction was a perfect match for the job.